max-powell/game-night-frontend/README.md

 ## Credits
 * This app relies on the [Board Game Atals API](https://www.boardgameatlas.com/api/docs), a free and easy-to-use API with information on over 25,000 board games
-* This app ustilises the [React Datepicker](https://reactdatepicker.com/) component by HackerOne
+* This app utilises the [React Datepicker](https://reactdatepicker.com/) component by HackerOne
 * All icons are from FontAwesome